 \end{proof}

-With this lemma at hand, it is possible to adapt the proof of Theorem \ref{th:mainL} to obtain an upper bound $F_\mu(J)$.
-However, we present a different approach that slightly ameliorates the final result.
+With this lemma at hand, it is possible to adapt the proof of Theorem \ref{th:mainL} to obtain an upper bound on $F_\mu(J)$.
+However, we present a different approach that slightly improves the final result.
 We modify the upper bounds in Lemmas \ref{th:lemcompZdiscrete} and \ref{th:lemcompFdiscrete} in the following way.

 \begin{lem} For every realization of $h$, for every $(a, b)\in\{-1, +1\}^2$, for every $L\in\N$, $J\ge 0$ and $M \ge 0$, we have